jacobtabak/Fragment-Switcher/README.md

 * Includes two new adapters: FragmentArrayPagerAdapter and FragmentStateArrayPagerAdapter.
 You no longer have to subclass PagerAdapter to use FragmentSwitcher, just supply an array of fragments.

-The sample app shows a demo of a navigation drawer with 100 fragments in a FragmentStateArrayPagerAdapter that can maintain the state of an edittext and listview.
+The sample app shows a demo of a navigation drawer with a lot fragments in a FragmentStateArrayPagerAdapter that can maintain the state of an edittext and listview.
 The sample also includes an example of saving a ListView's adapter content to InstanceState and restoring it later.